skroutz/cogy/README.md

 end
 ```

+For more examples see the [test commands](https://github.com/skroutz/cogy/tree/master/test/dummy/cogy).

 ## Error template

-When a command throws an error, the default error template is rendered, which
+When a command throws an error the [default error template](https://github.com/skroutz/cogy/blob/master/app/views/cogy/error.text.erb) is rendered, which
 is the following:

     @<%= @user %>: Command '<%= @cmd %>' returned an error.